cookie777/myengsite/content/posts/living-longer.md

 # Answer

+## Handwriting-note

+## Introduction

 The average of life expectancy has become longer than before in these days.
-In my opinion, I assert that the reason of this phenomenon is because of the improvement of the technology.
+In my opinion, I assert that the reason of this phenomenon is mainly because of the improvement of the technology.
 I think this way for several reason, which I will explain in the following essay.

 * written in 8/8

-## Handwriting-note

-## Introduction

 ## Body1

+In terms of facilities, the technology of medical tools and remedy have been largely improving.
+A lot of cures have been found lately and machines that are used in hospitals and health centers are also advancing these days.
+For example, I have had hard backache.
+I thought that I couldn't cure it but after visiting the hospital, it has become well.
+This experience shows that the improvement of the treaty has a great impact on human lives.

 ## Body2